BenoitDuffez/AndroidCupsPrint/README.md

 # AndroidCupsPrint
 Port of cups4j to Android.
-Original work was created by Jon Freeman, it included an app that reacts to the SEND intent to print documents.

 See it live on the Play Store: https://play.google.com/store/apps/details?id=io.github.benoitduffez.cupsprint

+This app is based on an original work created by Jon Freeman.
+His work included an app that reacts to the SEND intent to print documents.
+This app attempts to be a more modern and maintained version of his work.

 ## Original work